 East Tajikistan Tourism: The Pamirs

-The Pamirs are what Tajikistan is famous for; the Roof of the World is a unique place – think Tibet without the Chinese, or Nepal without the Westerners.
+The Pamirs are what gets people to travel to Tajikistan; the Roof of the World is a unique place – think Tibet without the Chinese, or Nepal without the Westerners.
 Capital of the region is Khorog.
 You get there via the Pamir Highway from Murghab or on a scary plane from Dushanbe.
 It’s surprisingly cultural, and it holds the second-highest Botanical Garden in the world at 3900m.

 From here, endless trekking excursions can lead you to the surrounding valleys: the Bartang, Geisev, Wakhan, Darshai valleys and the Shokh Dara valley which leads up to the beautiful Turuntai-Kul.
 Langar is another place good for hiking.
 You can take a trip all the way south to the Ishkashim border market in Afghanistan, from where you can continue on to Afghanistan’s Wakhan Corridor.